Crashprn/CS_5060/Midterm/README.md

 because it reduces the values outputted from each distribution.
-This greatly favors the non-terminating distributions such as the normal distribution because the highly negative tail values are never recorded thus shifting the the q value.
+This greatly favors the non-terminating distributions such as the normal distribution because the highly negative tail values are never recorded thus shifting the mean value of the distribution.
 This is evident from the number of days skipped because the normal distribution had the highest q value but nearly 50% of data points were thrown out.
-Meaning the 5th site was below the baseline 50% of the time which should have disqualified it from being the optimal area.
+Meaning the 5th site was below the baseline 50% of the time which should have disqualified it from being the optimal area but with the baseline it turned out to be the best.

 ### How long does it take before you choose to place the sensor?